anrkq1024/P3_TrafficSignClassifier/Writeup.md

 convert RGB images to GRAY images

-There are very dark images.
+As you can see when visualizing your data ,there are very dark images.

 Class 19